This event has completed. This information has been preserved for archival purposes.

 MIXED PLAYER RULES:

-If a male batter is walked and a female is on deck, the male gets 2nd base (must run it out and touch 1B) and the female will have the option to hit or take a free walk ONLY when there are 2 outs.
+If a male batter is walked and a female is on deck, the male gets 2nd base (does not need to touch first base).
+The female must hit with less than 2 outs, but has the option to hit or take a free walk ONLY when there are 2 outs.

 Defense may align on the field in a 4-man, or 5-man if they wish, at any time vs any batter.
 However, if a WOMAN is up to bat, an infielder may not play (starting position) beyond the infield cut line (where the dirt meets the grass/ infield meets the outfield) to be considered an infielder.
+If a MAN is up to bat, an infielder may play (starting position) beyond the infield cut line and still be considered an infielder.
 Infielders "starting position" will be determined by where they are standing at release of pitch.
+Umpires’ discretion in determining when an infielder crosses the threshold of becoming an outfield position.

 Defensive/Infield positioning is ONLY used to determine if a Hitter can be thrown out at 1B.
 All other defensive plays (force out at 2nd, play at 3rd, fly balls etc.) are allowed no matter where any infielder starts.